vernistage/do512/README.md

 Deliverables:
 -
-  1. link to github repo with completed JS and HTML
+  1. link to forked github repo with completed JS and HTML